January the 18th 1863

 prisoners except the commissioned officers were conveyed to Camp Douglas,

 Chicago, Ill.
 The officers were sent to Johnson's Island.
+One hesitates to

 attempt a description of the suffering of this trip to Chicago which resulted